Classes In Python

 a.
 Modifying an Attribute Value Directly

-c.
-Incrementing an attributeβs Value through a Method
+Atlas Kitchen has served 10 customersc.
+Incrementing an attribute’s Value through a Method

 In this section we will study the parent-child class structure.
 If the class we are writing (child) is a specialized version of another class (parent) that we wrote before, we can use inheritance structure